polarskie/breeze/README.md

 # breeze
-A project for wechat public account
+A project for wechat public account, for web development.